Aetf/kwin-maxmize-to-new-desktop/README.md

 ### No configuration button available in the KWin Scripts entry

-Due to a technical limitation of installation, the desktop file is installed into correct place.
+Due to a technical limitation of installation, the desktop file is not installed into correct place.
 More details [here](https://github.com/faho/kwin-tiling/issues/79#issuecomment-311465357).

 ```bash
 mkdir -p ~/.local/share/kservices5